rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 ## 3) Connect to the Printer

-The script in STEP 2 executes the `searchPrinters` `callback` function to create a unique `printerID` property for each printer found.
+The script in STEP 2 executes the searchPrinters callback function, which returns a unique printerID property for each printer found.
 This ID will be used to establish a connection with the desired printer.
-After the last printer is found, an additional `callback` will contain no `printerID`, signaling the end of search and that it's safe to connect to a printer.
+After the last printer is found, an additional callback will be triggered and will contain no printerID, signaling the end of search and that it's safe to connect to a printer.

 NOTE: This `printerID` is a unique identifier that is tracked by the RhoMobile framework.
 It has no relation to ID numbers that a printer manufacturer might be using.